aarekr/Opinahjo/documentation/UserStoryt.md

 As a teacher, I can add new courses to the curriculum.

+As a teacher, I can update course information.

+As a teacher, I can delete courses.

 As a teacher, I can list the courses I am currently teaching.

     SELECT Kurssi.id, Kurssi.name, Kurssi.account_id